RobJacobson/ws-dottie/src/shared/CACHING_STRATEGY.md

 1. Check if the cache flush date has changed
 2. Verify the `WsfCacheProvider` is mounted
-3. Check React Query DevTools for cache status
-4. Manually invalidate queries if needed
+3. Manually invalidate queries if needed
-5. Check localStorage for persisted data

 ### Too Many API Calls